Environment, Affordable Housing, Neighborhoods, & Public Health, vs Corporate Real Estate

 of environmental, neighborhood, environmental justice, and housing

-politicians like Scott Wiener and others who get major campaign
+politicians like then supervisors Scott Wiener and Michela Alioto-Pier (who had gotten major campaign

 donations from the real estate industry).
 The coalition not only sent